Research

 Gravitational waves

-We work on all of the above aspects, ranging from analyzing pulsar timing array data to investigating possible early-universe sources of a stochastic gravitational wave background.
+We work on all of the above aspects, including analyzing pulsar timing array data, investigating possible early-universe sources of a stochastic gravitational wave background, and exploring new gravitational wave forms from effective field theory corrections to general relativity.

 Cosmic inflation and early universe physics

 The initial conditions for hot big bang evolution were probably established during a period of approximate vacuum energy domination in the very early universe, called "cosmic inflation".
 Aside from establishing the homogeneity and isotropy of the universe, inflation leaves tell-tale signatures in the cosmic microwave background, some of which have already been observed.
-Yet, a microphysical model of inflation remains elusive.
+However, pinning down the correct microphysical model of inflation remains elusive.
 We study cosmic inflation from a number of angles, including string theory and particle physics inspired models of inflation, developing strategies to uncover the fundamental interactions during inflation using primordial non-Gaussianity, and exploring connections with dark matter production.

 Is it possible to create a stable wormhole, or to travel faster than light or backward in time?
 General relativity could produce spacetimes with such exotic possibilities, if given the right distribution of matter and energy to act as a source.
 But all such exotic phenomena depend on sources with negative energy density.
 Negative energies can arise in quantum mechanics, for example in the Casimir effect, but their properties are strongly constrained.
 We study quantum inequalities, which restrict the duration and magnitude of negative energy densities, and the validity of certain "energy conditions" which, if always obeyed, would imply that necessary sources for such exotic phenomena can never arise.